What Is A Piezoelectric Transducer?

 Piezoelectric materials are extremely volatile in the sense that they have no restrictions on the shape in which they are manufactured.
 This gives piezoelectric transducers a significantly broader range of potential applications compared to other types of transducers.
+Their ability to self-generate voltage also eliminates the need for an external power source.
+Some applications take advantage of this property of PZT transducers and use it to harvest energy from mechanical impacts.
 Piezoelectric transducers can effectively operate at very low voltages and relatively high temperatures (up to their Curie point), further increasing their range of applications.

 Despite their volatility, piezoelectric transducers do have shortcomings, one of which is high impedance.
 Since their resistance to current is high, piezoelectric transducers often generate very low voltages or outputs.
 This causes these devices to become reliant on amplifiers, which in some instances can induce electrical error.

 - Gas and fluid flow measurement and adjustment